HM Web Service is an auxiliary application for HostMonitor. It is included into Advanced Host Monitor package.

 - Sort order, you may set the ascending or descending sort direction.

 - Test items per row

-This option allows you to place more then one tests in each row of the tests list, so that tests will be
+This option allows you to place more then one tests in each row of the tests list, so that tests will be arranged in columns.

 - Display the following test properties